Abdulla-Almarzooqi/highway_safety_monitoring/README.md

 2. To run the system with both models, run the notebooks `accident-report-gpt.ipynb` and `accident-report-internvl.ipynb`,  which can be found under the folder `normal_implementation`.

-3. To run the agentic system, use the files under the folder `agentic_implementation/accident_report` in your CrewAI directory.
+3. To run the agentic system, use the files under the folder `agentic_implementation/accident_report` in your CrewAI directory (Note: make sure to name the CrewAI directory `accident_report`).
 You can use the sample scenario images under the folder `sample_imgs` for testing the system.

 *Note: The evaluation for this system was also conducted manually.*